 Before we start, it’s important that our Indianapolis car accident attorney clarifies: Many people often refer to Google Maps in a general sense, but it’s easier to think of Google Maps as one product, while some of its many features like Street View, Earth, Terrain, Traffic, and Bicycling are specific settings that allow you to view Google Maps in different formats, as well as access unique information and data that can supplement a personal injury investigation.

 (If you’re not a regular user of Google maps, this fantastic tutorial video can help you familiarize yourself with its capabilities and features.)

 Can Google Street View Help With Your Injury Case?

-The amount of fact-checking and research a personal injury lawyer can accomplish with Google Street View is astonishing, and better yet, it’s absolutely FREE.
+The amount of fact-checking and research a car accident lawyer can accomplish with Google Street View is astonishing, and better yet, it’s absolutely FREE.

 Our law office has long used Google Street View as part of the initial, multi-step investigation for clients injured in car accidents.
 It’s especially helpful when the police report is not yet available, and the majority of times it reveals evidence that may have otherwise gone unnoticed.

-However, before we look at the specific ways Google Street View can help a personal injury case, let’s discuss the most common problem it addresses during an initial consultation: faulty memories.
+However, before we look at the specific ways Google Street View can help a car accident case, let’s discuss the most common problem it addresses during an initial consultation: faulty memories.

 Google Street View and Consultations